dar4466/DeFogReplication/README.md

-# UnderwaterEdgeComputing
+# Defog Replication

-Underwater Edge Computing deals with the edge deployment mode of "DeFog: Fog Computing Benchmarks" : "Jonathan McChesney, Nan Wang, Ashish Tanwer, Eyal de Lara, and Blesson Varghese, "DeFog: Fog Computing Benchmarks," ACM/IEEE Symposium on Edge Computing, 2019".
+ Replication of the edge deployment mode of "DeFog: Fog Computing Benchmarks" : "Jonathan McChesney, Nan Wang, Ashish Tanwer, Eyal de Lara, and Blesson Varghese, "DeFog: Fog Computing Benchmarks," ACM/IEEE Symposium on Edge Computing, 2019".
 (DeFog folder).
 The DeFog repository https://github.com/qub-blesson/DeFog has been used.

 We Use Raspberry Pi 4B as an edge device.